theonesud/embedia/README.md

-# embedia
+# Embedia

-LLM agent framework, high performance, easy to learn, fast to code, ready for production
+We are creating a universal interface for building LLM based Autonomous Agents

+- lightweight
+- high performance
+- easy to learn
+- fast to code
+- production ready